PanayiotisPetsas/Seeker/README.md

 ---------------------
 ⇢ Top-left movement is not working.

-⇢ Beam can out of the map.
+⇢ Beam can get out of the map.

 ⇢ Player can get pushed out the map.